 Infections can develop if you don’t clean your hair for a long time.
 During the day, touching the scalp with dirty hands can also cause pain.
 In addition, infections in the nerves at the base of the hair can cause pain in locations where there is a lot of pollution.
 Bacteria and illnesses can accumulate on the scalp as a result of inadequate cleaning of items used in haircuts and other hairdressing procedures, including combs and scissors.

-Scalp sensitivity can be caused by infections of the hair follicles, such as folliculitis.
+Infections of the hair follicles, such as folliculitis, can cause scalp sensitivity.
 When the scalp is touched, these infections can cause pain.
 The back of the neck, the back of the scalp, or the armpits are typically affected.

 Haircare products are one of the most important variables in scalp pain.
 Hair products that are applied too heavily, too frequently, and all at once may cause your skin to react.
 Your skin is actually sending you a warning by revealing this reaction with a sense of soreness on the scalp.
 Excessive usage of these products causes the scalp’s healthy oil to be destroyed.
 This irritates the scalp as well.
 In such instances, you should refrain from using hair products for a time and allow your scalp to recover.